Tending to the Mother Wound

 So, that’s a little bit on my thoughts right now on the mother wound.
 And if you have any thoughts you’d like to share, or if you’d like to connect with me, you can do so through our website, somaticspiritualcounseling.com, and reach out on the contact form.
 I’d love to hear from you and connect.
 I think this is a topic a lot of us are feeling right now, whether consciously or not.
 And I hope you have a good day.
 Thank you for watching.

-Learn more about somatic therapy here.
+Learn more about embodied trauma and nervous system therapy here.

 Tags: , , , , ,